RenetaLulova/JavaAdvanced/RegularExam_21_10_2023/FishingCompetition/README.md

 # Fishing Competition Problem Description

 ## Overview
 In this fishing competition, you'll navigate a square fishing area to catch fish.
-Your ship is represented by 'S', fish passages by digits, and whirlpools by 'W'. '-' represents empty positions.
+Your ship is represented by 'S', fish passages by digits, and whirlpools by 'W'. 'x' represents empty positions.

 ## Rules
 - Your position: 'S'